Whole Child Equity Partnership (WCEP)

 To accomplish this, the WCEP is a multi-racial, multi-sector coalition of community and statewide organizations, advocates, community organizers, direct service providers and issue area experts working across multiple disciplines to advocate for holistic policies and programs that center the assets and needs of California’s Black, Native American, Asian American, Pacific Islander and Latinx young children and their families facing the greatest systemic challenges.

 The Children’s Partnership co-chairs this coalition with Catalyst California.
-Steering Committee Members include the following organizations: A Black Education Network, Black Californians United for ECE, California Black Women’s Health Project, California Child Care Resource and Referral Network, California Rural Indian Health Board, Californians for Justice, Center for District Innovation And Leadership, Community Coalition, End Child Poverty CA/GRACE, Families in Schools, First 5 LA, First 5 Center for Children’s Policy, InnerCity Struggle, Pre-Term Birth Initiative, the San Diego Community Birth Center, SEIU, The Education Trust – West and Ventures.
+Steering Committee Members include the following organizations: A Black Education Network, Black Californians United for ECE, California Black Women’s Health Project, California Child Care Resource and Referral Network, California Rural Indian Health Board, Californians for Justice, Center for District Innovation And Leadership, Community Coalition, End Child Poverty CA/GRACE, Families in Schools, First 5 Association, First 5 LA, First 5 Center for Children’s Policy, InnerCity Struggle, Pre-Term Birth Initiative, the San Diego Community Birth Center, SEIU, The Education Trust – West and Ventures.

 The WCEP’s evergreen guiding principles are to: